allandark/Lagersystem_uge6_7/README.md

 ## Description

-This is a group project utilizing a MySQL server to simulate keeping track of orders and warehouse statuses.
+This is a RESTful API utilizing a MySQL server to simulate keeping track of orders and warehouse statuses.
 It's useful for a variety of scenarios, including online shops, warehouse management systems, postal services, etc.

 ## Getting Started